Toulouse-Lautrec Montmartre: How to Capture the Spirit

 Lautrec’s artistic approach to Montmartre

 Art historians speak of Lautrec’s penetrating sense of observation.
-His incisive line manages to seize and represent the essential nature of his subject in a moment.
+His incisive line managed to seize and distil the essential nature of his subject in a flash, presenting the viewer with a lightning psychological snapshot.

-Vincent van Gogh and Henri de Toulouse-Lautrec studied together at art academy and remained friends until Vincent’s death in 1890.
+Toulouse-Lautrec and Vincent van Gogh studied together at art academy and remained friends until Vincent’s death in 1890.
 Both artists admired Japanese prints; Vincent and his art dealer brother Theo were avid collectors.

 Here is how the Vincent van Gogh Museum in Amsterdam resumes the essential stylistic characteristics of Japanese prints:

-• Expanses of colour and flatness, “delineated by bold contours”
+- Expanses of colour and flatness, bordered by bold contours

 Many of the Japanese print styles were already employed by Edgar Degas who Toulouse-Lautrec greatly admired.

-Toulouse-Lautrec was from an aristocratic background and would have had no personal experience of economic hardship or barriers to social advancement that many faced in the conservative climate of late nineteenth century Paris.
+Toulouse-Lautrec was from an aristocratic background.
+He was privileged and would have had no personal experience of economic hardship or barriers to social advancement that many faced in the conservative climate of late-nineteenth-century Paris.

 Where Toulouse-Lautrec lived in the Pigalle area of lower Montmartre